 -

 What’d I tell you about Whole Foods caviar?
-After our most recent taste test, this whitefish caviar has been annointed the best caviar under $25.
+Not only do they sell some of the best salmon roe, but you can also find delicious whitefish caviar, which is our pick for the best caviar under $25.
 It’s a beautiful pale yellow color—like citrine.
 The eggs are quite small and delicate, and they clump together without any goop.
 Most importantly, though, they taste incredible—more like the expensive caviar than any other caviar on this list.
 Put a spoonful in your mouth and you’ll get hit with a punch of salt, some nice minerality, and that true, unmistakable caviar flavor.
 Close your eyes and you might think you’re eating the black-brown stuff.
 This is the best cheap caviar around, and you can probably get it at a Whole Foods near you.

 Credit: Liv Averett / Amazon